Dregan234/AetherVoice/README.md

 ### Dev Plugin Installation

-1. Open up `NaelTTS.sln` in your C# editor of choice (Visual Studio 2022 or JetBrains Rider).
+1. Open up `AetherVoice.sln` in your C# editor of choice (Visual Studio 2022 or JetBrains Rider).
 2. Build the solution.
 By default, this will build a `Debug` build.
-3. The resulting plugin DLL can be found at `NaelTTS/bin/x64/Debug/NaelTTS.dll`.
+3. The resulting plugin DLL can be found at `AetherVoice/bin/x64/Debug/AetherVoice.dll`.
 4. Launch the game and use `/xlsettings` in chat to open Dalamud settings.
-5. In `Experimental`, add the full path to `NaelTTS.dll` to the list of Dev Plugin Locations.
+5. In `Experimental`, add the full path to `AetherVoice.dll` to the list of Dev Plugin Locations.
-6. Use `/xlplugins` to open the Plugin Installer, go to `Dev Tools > Installed Dev Plugins`, and enable NaelTTS.
+6. Use `/xlplugins` to open the Plugin Installer, go to `Dev Tools > Installed Dev Plugins`, and enable AetherVoice.

 ## Usage

 ### Commands

-- `/naeltts` - Toggle the plugin on/off
+- `/aethervoice` - Toggle the plugin on/off
-- `/naeltts cfg` or `/naeltts config` - Open configuration window
+- `/aethervoice cfg` or `/aethervoice config` - Open configuration window
-- `/naeltts test` - Test a random mechanic callout
+- `/aethervoice test` - Test a random mechanic callout

 ### Configuration

-Open the configuration with `/naeltts cfg` to customize:
+Open the configuration with `/aethervoice cfg` to customize:

 1. **Audio Source**
    - Choose between Text-to-Speech or Sound Files